Creating and Writing a How-To Booklet of Your Own

 Make sure whatever it is you write about has some mass appeal.
 A booklet on how to buy a birdcage probably will not get you many sales.
 Sure, there are people this may interest, but probably not enough to generate the type of income you are hoping to get.
 Especially if this is your first booklet, you want to focus on writing about something that people can relate to and is useful.

-Another effective way of marketing your booklet is to send them to magazines or newspapers and see if they can include some of the booklet’s information in their publication and invite people to purchase your booklet for a small fee (preferably $5 or less).
+Another effective way of marketing your booklet is to send them to magazines or newspapers and see if they can include some of the booklet’s information in their publication.
+Also, you can invite people to purchase your booklet for a small fee (preferably $5 or less).
 Make sure you have them mention to send the money in a self-addressed stamped envelope so you can easily mail them the booklet.

 Whatever you do, make sure not to overextend yourself.
 If you get an order for 100 copies, be sure to complete the order as soon as possible to guarantee customer satisfaction.
 Also, stick with writing about things you know.
 You will come across as more sincere and authoritative instead of someone who does not know what they are talking about.
-(Read about other ways to earn at home writing here.)
+Read about other ways to earn at home writing.

 You can write a very successful how-to or e-booklet.
 It is just a matter of finding a subject with wide appeal and having a strategy to market and sell it.
 Who knows—you may discover a new career in the process.